shanubirla/shanubirla/README.md

 ---

 ## 🚀 About Me

-I'm a passionate and self-driven full-stack developer with a strong foundation in computer science and real-world project experience.
-I enjoy solving complex problems, developing end-to-end solutions, and continuously learning new tools and frameworks.
+**💡 I'm a passionate full-stack developer with a strong foundation in computer science and real-world project experience.**
+I love transforming ideas into real-world solutions and continuously exploring modern web technologies.
+With a hands-on approach and a problem-solving mindset, I specialize in building full-stack applications that are efficient, scalable, and user-centric.

-Currently pursuing my **Master of Computer Applications** at *Maulana Azad National Institute of Technology (MANIT), Bhopal* — expected graduation 2026.
+Currently pursuing my **Master of Computer Applications (MCA)** at *Maulana Azad National Institute of Technology (MANIT), Bhopal* — **Graduating in 2026**.

 ---